wfg5678/queue/README.md

-Examples of usage of functions provided->
+Examples of usage of functions provided----->

 Create a thread pool with 4 threads.
 This must be done before adding any tasks to the queue: